-If students miss as little as eight days in a school term, by the end of primary school they will have missed a year of education
+If students miss as little as seven days per school term every term, by the end of primary school, they will have missed a year of education.

 Must I send my child every day?

 YES.
 It is a condition of enrolment that you send your child to school every day.
 A small number of absences may be justified if your child has to: